Updated Sept. 18 with new Interior Department rule and states' lawsuit in response.

 Both moves are part of a wider effort by the Trump administration to erase President Barack Obama's climate legacy.
 The administration has also been working to repeal the Clean Power Plan rules on power plant emissions, roll back vehicle fuel economy standards, and eliminate a program to curb heat-trapping refrigerant gases, among other programs and regulations.

-The new EPA proposal would reduce the frequency of monitoring required, would create a number of exemptions to regulation, and would allow the industry to deploy alternative means of reducing methane emissions, including flaring, which emits carbon dioxide, another greenhouse gas.
+The EPA proposal targeting new oil and gas operations on private lands would reduce the frequency of monitoring required, would create a number of exemptions to regulation, and would allow the industry to deploy alternative means of reducing methane emissions, including flaring, which emits carbon dioxide, another greenhouse gas.

 It also would give oil and gas producers greater leeway to waste energy—to burn off or release to the atmosphere methane that instead could be captured and sold as natural gas.
 But with natural gas prices low, and the industry venturing into areas without the pipeline network to deliver gas to markets, there aren't strong incentives for producers to monitor and plug leaks or to avoid flaring of gas.

 The potential consequences of a large increase in venting and leaking would be significant: methane is a short-lived climate pollutant that is 84 times more potent than carbon dioxide in the short term.

 Methane equivalent to 2.3 percent of all the natural gas produced in the nation is already leaking during the production, processing and transportation of oil and gas every year, according to a study published earlier this summer in Science led by scientists from the Environmental Defense Fund (EDF).
 That much leaked methane, they said, would have roughly the same climate impact in the short-term as emissions from all U.S. coal-fired power plants.